 There should be no doubt that close range fighting skills are vital when it comes to defending yourself.
 Naihanchi provides instruction on close range fighting; the techniques are also direct and relatively easy to apply.
 We can also see the integrated use of striking and grappling, which is the key to success at close range.
 A look at the applications from the opening sequence of the kata reveals how effective the form is.
 Every single move has the potential to disable an attacker and when used in combination (as the kata teaches) may very well be fatal (this sequence is illustrated on, "Karate's Grappling Methods Vol.1" video).

 The first move of the sequence positions the defender inside the effective range of the attacker's punch.
 The strike is delivered to the Carotid Sinus, which will result in unconsciousness due to the brain misinterpreting the blow as high blood pressure and the body taking action to protect against cerebral hemorrhage.
 (Even a violent push to this area can result in unconsciousness).
 The pull on the right arm will throw the attacker's left shoulder back and hence prevent the throwing of an effective follow up punch should the defender's initial strike fail to incapacitate.
 The pull will also increase the impact of the defender's strike.
-Should the opponent only be dazed the defender's right hand will secure the opponent's head so that an elbow strike can be delivered to the base of the skull (optical bone).
+Should the opponent only be dazed the defender's right hand will secure the opponent's head so that an elbow strike can be delivered to the base of the skull (occipital bone).
 The Cerebellum will be concussed resulting in disorientation and lack of motor function.
 A powerful blow could prove fatal due to the skull being dislodged from the spinal column.
 The opponent's head is then seized and wrenched down to the left using the hair, or ear if the hair is short.
 This twisting of the neck in two directions at once can result in serious damage.
 A punch is then delivered to the jaw which, should the opponent still be functioning, will shake the brain and knock the opponent to floor.
 As the opponent falls to the floor, the defender repositions themselves by stepping across (not a paddy field in sight!) before stamping on the felled opponent's skull.
 The stamp is greatly emphasised in Shotokan due to the high leg lift.
 The whole combination takes seconds to perform and contains a number of highly dangerous techniques.
 Obviously, each technique can be effective in isolation but when used in combination the effects would be devastating (and would only be justified in the most extreme of circumstances).
 These first few moves give a flavour of the effectiveness and severity of the applications of Naihanchi.

 The methods and techniques of Naihanchi are highly potent and worthy of deep study.
 Whether techniques are visually impressive or not should never be a consideration, the only thing that matters is whether the techniques will incapacitate the opponent.
 Naihanchi was a part of the methods of Matsumura, Itosu, Funakoshi, Otsuka, Motobu, Mabuni etc. all of whom were able fighters.
 If you only wish to impress others with your kata then practice of Naihanchi will bring little reward.
 However, if you require effective close range fighting skills and you wish to follow in the footsteps of some of karate's greatest masters then Naihanchi and its applications should be practiced relentlessly and studied deeply